 A cloud can instantly adapt to your needs, as there’s no such thing as “not enough space” in the cloud.
 The moment you need it, you can have it.
 Instead of choosing, ordering, installing, and configuring a new server or hard drives you just need to make a few clicks.

 Finally, and most importantly, backup in a cloud stays safe even if your infrastructure is hit by a disaster.

 Despite the above advantages, there are some concerns that should be resolved before you decide and move to a cloud backup: what cloud to choose, how to ensure your backups are secure and no one can access them, and how to get cloud services at an affordable price.

-For NAKIVO Backup & Replication, we have built integration with Amazon EC2 cloud because Amazon is reliable, secure, and affordable.
+For NAKIVO Backup & Replication, we have built an integration with Amazon EC2 cloud because Amazon is reliable, secure, and affordable.
 As a well-known and established cloud provider, Amazon’s Service Level Agreement states that the company is committed to delivering at least 99.95% monthly uptime for its services.

-As of now, NAKIVO is the only vendor in the market who offers local, offsite, and cloud backup in a single product.
+As of now, NAKIVO is the only vendor in the market that offers local, offsite, and cloud backup in a single product.
 We have designed the cloud integration feature so that it’s very simple to use: all you need to do is just sign up for Amazon and get credentials, and then specify in what region the repository should be created and how much space you need: